wtricks/wtchess/README.md

 chess.move('A2', 'A3');
 ```

 You can move a piece from one square to another by two ways.
-It is depending on your moves type.
-If you called `.moves()` method with parameter then you have to use second way otherwise use first way.
+You can not use this method before `.moves()` methods.
+So everytime before moving any piece using this method you have to use `.moves()` method.

 ### Note:
 Here all pieces name, colors name and square positions are capitilized